LeonardoFedermann/github-users-app/README.md

 ### WHAT DOES NOT WORK

-There will be slight flawns in styling and design in case the application is used in Desktop, since it was not developed for it.
+There will be slight flawns in styling and design in case the application is used in Desktop or in Mobile's horizontal position, since it was not developed for it.
 Besides, the quantities of repositories, followers and following users that are displayed will be limited to 30, as this is the limit returned by GitHub's API.
 ____________________________________________________________

 ## README EM PORTUGUÊS